sharontsanchez/sharontsanchez/README.md

 - 👩‍👧 Growing up in an era of floppy-disk and dial-up internet, I never imagined to find myself in the world of programming.
 Nevertheless I found joy as I explained to my 60-year old mother about the intricacies that went into coding a website, adding responsive design to make it accessible and explaining the details.
 - 🔨 I am a Full Stack Web Developer focusing on the implementation of JavaScript, HTML, CSS, Node, React, Python, Redux, and SQL to create interactive web applications!
-- 💻 This month is about learning for GCA (Advanced Computer Science) and Career Readiness.
+- 💻 This month, I am focussing on Data Structures & Algorithms.
 - 👩‍💻 I am looking forward to when I can apply my skills and passions to bring forth positive impact to local and international communities alike.
 - 🌴 In my spare time, I enjoy cooking divine food, wilderness adventures, finding meaning in sustainability, storytelling through travel.